WPGC Jingle

 Hear the minor difference between the two.

-Special thanks to Tracy Carman & Media Preservation Society for the above.
+Thanks to Tracy Carman & the Media Preservation Society for the above.

 In 1984, Program Director, Al Casey wanted to get some new jingles.
-With the station in the ratings toilet with revenue to match, there was very little funding available for a package from any of the major jingle producing companies.
+With the station in the ratings toilet and revenues to match, there was very little funding available for a package from any of the major jingle production companies.

 He opted instead to have a series cut locally at a recording studio in Rockville on Kenilworth Avenue where commercials were often created, but jingles for radio stations were not.
 The resulting package from 'The Jingle Machine' called '95 PGC' was okay for a home grown affair but hardly the same quality of the illustrious packages from Dallas that had graced the station's airwaves for decades before.